evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/state/functions/getAccount.md

 > **getAccount**(`baseState`, `skipFetchingFromFork`?): (`address`) => `Promise`\<`undefined` \| [`EthjsAccount`](/reference/tevm/utils/classes/ethjsaccount/)\>

-Gets the code corresponding to the provided `address`.
+Gets the account corresponding to the provided `address`.
+Returns undefined if account does not exist

 ## Parameters